 Medical Massage Rates

-My medical massage rates are based on an analysis of both usual, customary, and reasonable (UCR) charges for the Seattle area and of RVU (relative value unit) pricing.
-Current rates are $33 per 15-minute unit for CPT code 97124 (massage), $38 for 97140 (manual therapy techniques), $33 for 97110 (therapeutic exercise), and $18 for 97010 (hot and cold pack application).
+My medical massage rates are based on an analysis of both usual, customary, and reasonable (UCR) charges for the Seattle area and of RVU (relative value unit) pricing. $38 for 97140 (manual therapy techniques), and $20 for 97010 (hot and cold pack application).

 Copies of medical records are available (with consent of the patient) for $1.04 per page for the first 30 pages, 79 cents per page for additional pages, and a $23 handling fee.
 (Thank you to the law firm of Adler Giersch for alerting me to the 7/1/11 fee update.)